Puppies Assisting Wounded Service Members (PAWS)

 If you miss 2 sessions in a row, especially the first 2 sessions, you will not be able to participate in the current training session.
 You'll have to wait until there is availability in another canine training session at the service dog organization’s discretion.

 Who will be in the group?

-A small, mix-gender group with no more than 10 Veterans will begin and finish the entire 8-week program together.
+Groups of 6 Veterans will begin and finish the entire 8-week program together in Anchorage.

 No. Participation in this program should not impact your service connection status.

 What happens if a group is not available when I'm able to participate in the program?

 Participation in the pilot program will be on a first-come, first-served basis.

 Once accepted into the program, can I be dismissed?